kubecost/docs/gcp-out-of-cluster.md

 ## Step 2:  Visit Kubecost setup page and provide configuration info

-If your Big Query dataset is in a different project than the one were Kubecost is installed see the section on [Cross-Project Service Accounts](#cross-project-service-account-configuration)
+If your Big Query dataset is in a different project than the one where Kubescost is installed, please see the section on [Cross-Project Service Accounts](#cross-project-service-account-configuration)

 Add a service key to allocate out of cluster resources (e.g. storage buckets and managed databases) back to their Kubernetes owners.
 The service account needs the following:
 ```